Enterprise Server: Initial Setup

 You don't need to run anything else on your database server - the pganalyze container will connect to your database at regular intervals to gather information from PostgreSQL's statistics tables.

-Initially, until sufficient information is available, your screen will look like this:
+After adding a database server through one of these methods, initially, until sufficient information is available, your screen will look like this:

 You can check whether any information has been received by clicking the "Server Settings" link in the left navigation, and scrolling down to the "Debug Info" section:

 Once data is coming in successfully, the "Debug Info" looks like this:

 Important: Be aware that some graphs need at least a few hours worth of data and might not work properly before.